epccs/RPUadpt/Remote/README.md

 # Remote

-This bus manager firmware is for an RPUadpt board, it will watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local MCU board which places it in bootloader mode.
-If a non-matching byte is seen the MCU is locked out from the RX and TX pair and no reset occures.
+This bus manager firmware is for an RPUadpt board, it will watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local MCU board placing it in bootloader mode.
+A non-matching byte will disconnect RS-422 from the RX and TX to the shield headers placing it in lockout mode.

 ## Overview

-In normal mode the RS-422 pairs have RX/TX driver and receiver enabled.
-The RS-485 (DTR) pair is connected to the bus manager UART and my accept bytes that are compared to the local RPU_ADDRESS or to a value for RPU_NORMAL_MODE (which connects the MCU to bus).
+In normal mode, the RS-422 pairs RX and TX are connected to the shield RX and TX pins.
+While the RS-485 (DTR) pair is connected to the bus manager UART and used to set the system-wide bus state.

-Durring lockout the RX pair receiver is disconnected from the local MCU RX input.
-While the TX pair driver is disconnected from the local MCU TX output.
+Durring lockout mode the RS-422 pairs RX and TX are disconnected from the shield RX and TX pins.

-A byte on the DTR pair that matches the RPU_ADDRESS will cause a reset pulse to activate the bootloader.
-After bootloading an I2C command can be issued to send the RPU_NORMAL_MODE byte on the DTR pair.
+Bootload mode occures when a byte on the DTR pair matches the RPU_ADDRESS of the shield.
+It will cause a pulse on the shield reset pin to activate the bootloader on the board the shield is pluged into.
+After bootloading is done the shield will send the RPU_NORMAL_MODE byte on the DTR pair when the RPU_ADDRESS is read with an I2C command (otherwise the shield will timeout but not connect to the RS-422 bus).

-When a byte on DTR does not match the RPU_ADDRESS it will cause the lockout condition that will last for a duration determined by the LOCKOUT_DELAY or when a RPU_NORMAL_MODE byte is seen on the DTR pair.
+lockout mode occures when a byte on the DTR pair does not match the RPU_ADDRESS of shield.
+It will cause the lockout condition and last for a duration determined by the LOCKOUT_DELAY or when a RPU_NORMAL_MODE byte is seen on the DTR pair.

+When nRTS or nDTR are pulled active the bus manager will connect the HOST_TX and HOST_RX lines to the RX and TX pairs, and pull the nCTS and nDSR lines active to let the host know it is Ok to send.
+If the bus is in use the host remains disconnected from the bus.
+Note the Remote firmware sets a status bit at startup that prevents the host from connecting until it is cleared with an I2C command.

+Arduino Mode (Work in progress, this is a list of ideas and may or may not be doable).
+It may be a sort of permeate bootload mode that the Arduino IDE can connect to.
+It would need to be enabled by a program on the board (an Uno) under an RPUftdi, which would set the mode with an I2C command.
+The command would send out a byte (on DTR pair) that enables a sticky bootload mode that is the point to point communication required for full duplex bootloaders and does not time out but does allow rerunning a proper bootload.

 ## Firmware Upload

-With an ISP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make isp' and it should compile and then flash the bus manager.
+Use an ICSP tool connected to the bus manager (set the ISP_PORT in Makefile) run 'make isp' and it should compile and then flash the bus manager.

 ```
 rsutherland@conversion:~/Samba/RPUadpt/Remote$ make isp